virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/README.md

 ## Methodology

 1. **Data Ingestion and Database Creation**:
-    - A relational database was created in SQL Server to store the loan data.
+    - A relational database was created in Microsoft SQL Server to store the loan data.
 2. **Data Analysis and SQL Queries**:
     - SQL queries were crafted to extract key performance indicators (KPIs), such as total and monthly loan applications, funded amounts, and average interest rates.
 3. **Data Processing in Excel**: